The Administration → Credentials area consists of three tabs:

 - X.509 certificates - Download the X.509 certificates used to authenticate the data sources that send events directly to the Devo Platform.

-- HTTP/APIv2 tokens - Generate OAuth 2.0 tokens used to send data using the HTTP protocol and authorize API requests.
+- Authentication tokens - Generate OAuth 2.0 tokens used to send data using the HTTP protocol and authorize API requests.

 The following video describes the security credentials and how to access them: